openstack/performance-docs/doc/source/introduction.rst

 performance, including the very infrastructure basics.

-As a community we want this knowledge to become publicly available to allow OpenStack developers, QA engineers and operators to have unified way for their projects and products evaluation and best recipes for doing this.
+As a community we want this knowledge to become publicly available to allow OpenStack developers, QA engineers and operators to have a unified way for their projects and products evaluation and the best recipes for doing this.

 Who will be interested in this?
 -------------------------------